Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

-\begin{proof} The high-level idea of the proof is to first show how to compute the optimal variable order $\pi^{*}$ for any smooth and structured-decomposable PC.
-Next, we justify the correctness of \cref{alg:compute-marginals} by showing (i) we only need to evaluate units that satisfy the criterion in line 6 and (ii) weighting the PC units with the top-down probabilities always give the correct marginal probability.
-Finally, we use induction (on the number of variables $D$) to demonstrate \cref{alg:compute-marginals} computes $\bigO(\log (D) \!\cdot\! \abs{\p})$ PC units in total if $\pi^{*}$ is used.
-Please refer to \cref{sec:proof-sd-pc} for details. \end{proof}
+\begin{proof} First note that \cref{alg:compute-marginals} is a detailed version of \cref{alg:compute-marginals-informal}.
+The high-level idea of the proof is to first show how to compute the optimal variable order $\pi^{*}$ for any smooth and structured-decomposable PC.
+Next, we justify the correctness of \cref{alg:compute-marginals} by showing (i) we only need to evaluate units that satisfy the criterion in line 6 of \cref{alg:compute-marginals} and (ii) weighing the PC units with the \emph{top-down probabilities} (\cref{sec:tractability}) always give the correct result.
+Finally, we use induction (on $D$) to demonstrate \cref{alg:compute-marginals} computes $\bigO(\log (D) \!\cdot\! \abs{\p})$ PC units in total if $\pi^{*}$ is used.
+See \cref{sec:proof-sd-pc} for further details. \end{proof}

-While \cref{defn:pc-balanced} may seem restrictive at a first glance, we highlight that most existing PC structures such as EiNets \citep{peharz2020einsum}, RAT-SPNs \citep{peharz2020random} and HCLTs (\cref{sec:hclt}) are balanced (see \cref{sec:pc-balanced} for justifications).
+While \cref{defn:pc-balanced} may seem restrictive at first glance, we highlight that most existing PC structures such as EiNets \citep{peharz2020einsum}, RAT-SPNs \citep{peharz2020random} and HCLTs (\cref{sec:hclt}) are balanced (see \cref{sec:pc-balanced} for justifications).
 Once all marginal probabilities are calculated, samples $\x$ can be en- or decoded autoregressively with any streaming codes in time $\bigO(\log(D) \!\cdot\! \abs{\p})$.
 Specifically, our implementation adopted the widely used streaming code rANS \citep{duda2013asymmetric}.